 How education and upbringing influenced the life of Bernie Sanders.
 A timeline of key moments.

-Bernard "Bernie" Sanders is a prominent American politician currently serving as the senior United States Senator from Vermont.
-As the longest-serving independent in U.S. congressional history, he has maintained a close relationship with the Democratic Party, caucusing with them in both the House and Senate.
-He ran for the Democratic presidential nomination in both 2016 and 2020.
-Sanders is widely considered a leading figure in the modern American progressive movement, advocating for policies such as Medicare for All, free college tuition, and a higher minimum wage.
+Bernie Sanders is a prominent American politician, currently serving as the senior U.S. Senator from Vermont.
+As the longest-serving independent in Congress, he closely aligns with the Democratic Party, having caucused with them and actively sought their presidential nomination in both 2016 and 2020.
+He is widely regarded as a leading figure in the modern American progressive movement, advocating for policies aimed at social and economic justice.

 On September 8, 1941, Bernard Sanders was born.
-He is an American politician and activist, and currently serves as the senior United States senator from Vermont.
+He is an American politician, the senior United States senator from Vermont, and the longest-serving independent in U.S. congressional history.

 In 1963, Sanders and Deborah Shiling Messing volunteered on the Israeli kibbutz Sha'ar HaAmakim.

-In 1963, Sanders attended the March on Washington for Jobs and Freedom, where Martin Luther King Jr. gave the "I Have a Dream" speech.
-That summer, Sanders was also fined $25 for resisting arrest during a demonstration in Englewood against segregation in Chicago's public schools.
+In 1963, Sanders attended the March on Washington for Jobs and Freedom and was fined $25 for resisting arrest during a demonstration against segregation in Chicago.

-In the summer of 1963, after further protests, the University of Chicago ended racial segregation in private university housing.
+In the summer of 1963, the University of Chicago ended racial segregation in private university housing after protests.

 In 1964, Sanders graduated from the University of Chicago with a Bachelor of Arts degree in political science.